lda-project/lda/README.rst

 Requirements
 ------------

-Python 3 is required.
+Python 2.7 or Python 3.3+ is required.
 The following packages are also required

 - numpy_
 - scipy_